HL7/phd/input/pagecontent/ProfileConsumers.md

 It is possible that the periodic measurement is a vital sign, for example, a heart rate.
 If it is a vital sign, the same FHIR-required LOINC magic value rules apply as they do for scalar and vector measurements.

 ### String measurements
-PHDs can send a measurement value that is normally a human readable string.
+PHDs can send a measurement value that is a human readable string.
 An example of such a measurement might be the name of a customized exercise program on a piece of gym equipment.

 String measurement values are mapped to an Observation following the [PhdStringObservation profile](StructureDefinition-PhdStringObservation.html).